 Accordingly, what researchers have shown is that beyond the positive reflections and the ‘elimination’ of exclusive practices or discrimination these people face or experience, what is of high value for them is their access to the right of being employed or being given as much as possible employment opportunities; lack of participation in the workplace can put people with disabilities at high risk of poverty and at a low level of life quality while on the contrary, facilitation of relative services or training of specific persons acting as the ‘bridges’ between the disabled and the society employers or the labor/market sector can lead to positive integration results.
 In the context above what is central is the implementation of efficient and effective actions towards disabled people’s participation in society through the recruitment and reinforcement of specific supporters: these people will undertake the role of bridging the disabled with society, support them in the labor activation, of mentoring in their employment and of acting as proper and appropriate channels.

-Thus, in BRIDGES project, the target groups will be public servants and public services representatives, relative professionals, NGOs & CSOs members, members of family environments, who will be trained to support disable people in the employment process and integration procedures.
+Thus, in the BRIDGES project, the target groups will be public servants and public services representatives, relative professionals, NGOs & CSOs members and members of family environments, who will be trained to support disabled people in the employment process and integration procedures.

 The project’s objectives are:

-a) to strengthen and reinforce via training and relative tools those key factors involved directly or indirectly with the disabled people integration and the positive reflections on the issue of disability
+a) to strengthen and reinforce via training and relative tools those key factors involved directly or indirectly with the disabled people’s integration and the positive reflections on the issue of disability

 c) to take advantage of the opportunities offered by ICT and digitize the quality of learning content